wp-digital/wp-block-social-share/README.md

 ### Documentation

-Add, change or remove social with hook `innocode-block-social-share-socials`.
-If new social added then its URL needs to be implemented via `innocode-block-social-share-$social-url` filter. **Example**:
+Add, change or remove social with hook `wpd-block-social-share-socials`.
+If new social added then its URL needs to be implemented via `wpd-block-social-share-$social-url` filter. **Example**:

 ````
-add_filter( 'innocode-block-social-share-socials', function ( array $socials ) : array {
+add_filter( 'wpd-block-social-share-socials', function ( array $socials ) : array {
 	unset( $socials['linkedin'] );

 	$socials['pinterest'] = [